infobloxopen/terraform-provider-infoblox/docs/resources/infoblox_ipv6_network_container.md

 * `allocate_prefix_len`: required only if `parent_cidr` is set, defines length of netmask for a network container that should be allocated from network container, determined by `parent_cidr`.
 * `comment`: optional, describes the network container.
 * `ext_attrs`: optional, specifies the set of NIOS extensible attributes that will be attached to the network container.
+* `filter_params`: required for dynamic allocation when `parent_cidr` is not used, specifies the extensible attributes of the parent network container that must be used as filters to retrieve the next available network for creating the network container object.
+Example: `jsonencode({"*Site": "Turkey"})`.

-!> Once the network container is created, the `network_view` and `cidr` parameter values cannot be changed by performing an `update` operation.
+* !> Once the network container is created, the `network_view` and `cidr` parameter values cannot be changed by performing an `update` operation.

-!> Once the network container is created dynamically, the `parent_cidr` and `allocate_prefix_len` parameter values cannot be changed.
+!> Once the network container is created dynamically, the `parent_cidr`, `filter_params` and `allocate_prefix_len` parameter values cannot be changed.

 ### Examples of the Network Container Resource